-Sonoma County follows the statewide trend of having high rates of unsheltered homeless populations - 7061% of unhoused residents in the County-county and its Ecities and and 60% in the whole State of state California are unsheltered versus 39% nationwide.
-This means that approximately four in ten homeless individuals in Sonoma County have access to temporary shelter.48 According to the 2022θ census, nine seven in ten people experiencing homelessness had lived in the County county prior to housing loss; of them, two thirds74% had been homeless for a year or more and almost one-quarter reported loss of employment as the primary driver of homelessness.49 population.50 Other special needs populations that are statistically more likely to experiencedisproportionately affected by homelessness in Sonoma County include LGBTQ youth, people who have been in the foster care system, and people with disabilities.51
+Sonoma County follows the statewide trend of having high rates of unsheltered homeless populations - 61% of unhoused residents in the county and its cities and 60% in the whole state are unsheltered versus 39% nationwide.
+This means that approximately four in ten homeless individuals in Sonoma County have access to temporary shelter.
+According to the 2022 census, seven in ten people experiencing homelessness had lived in the county prior to housing loss; of them, 74% had been homeless for a year or more and almost one-quarter reported loss of employment as the primary driver of homelessness.
+46